Best Compact SUV Deals — June 2026

 | CX-50 | Premium Plus Turbo | $750 conquest cash | Switching from non-Mazda |

-- CX-5 standard APR: 5.49% — higher than Honda and Toyota; use your own lender if your rate beats 5.49%
+- CX-5 standard APR: 5.49% — higher than Honda and Toyota; use your own lender if your rate beats it

-- CX-50 has higher days-supply (62 days nationally) — more negotiating room than CX-5
+- CX-50 has higher days-supply (62 days) — more negotiating room than the CX-5

 How to use these numbers

-Prioritize APR over cash this month: Honda's 3.49% vs Mazda's 5.49% on a $35,000 loan saves roughly class="relative z-10",900 in total interest over 60 months.
-Unless dealer cash exceeds that difference, the APR incentive is the more valuable lever.
+Prioritize APR over cash this month.
+Honda's 3.49% vs Mazda's 5.49% on a $35,000 loan saves roughly class="relative z-10",900 in total interest over 60 months.
+Unless dealer cash beats that gap, the APR is the more valuable lever.

-Hybrid vs non-hybrid math in June: CR-V Hybrid Sport at $35,500 with 3.49% APR vs CR-V LX at $31,000 with the same rate — the hybrid's $4,500 premium at 37 mpg combined vs 30 mpg buys back in fuel savings in approximately 4.5 years at 12,000 miles/year.
-If you're keeping the car 5+ years, the hybrid is the better financial decision.
+Hybrid vs non-hybrid math in June.
+CR-V Hybrid Sport at $35,500 vs CR-V LX at $31,000, same 3.49% — the hybrid's $4,500 premium at 37 vs 30 mpg combined buys back in fuel in about 4.5 years at 12,000 miles.
+Keeping it 5+ years?
+The hybrid is the better financial call.

 Deal details change frequently.
 Always confirm terms with the dealer before purchase.